 Guerilla: Colonel Von Lettow-Vorbeck And Germany's East African Empire by Edwin P Hoyt (1981)

 East African Background by George Wynn Brereton Huntingford and C R V Bell (1945) was originally written for European officers and NCOs in the East African Command, which accounts for military allusions in certain sections.
 It gives an outline of East African tribal life with much on the African's thought and customs to better enable Europeans to get on with them.

 Tanganyika Under German Rule, 1905-1912 by John Iliffe (1969) is the history of Tanganyika from the Maji Maji rebellion of 1905 to the last years of German administration.
 It examines a colonial situation in depth, ranging from the processes of change in African societies to the decisions of policy-makers in Berlin.
 Tanganyika in 1912 was poised for that struggle for control between European settler and educated African which has been a fundamental theme of the modern history of East and Central Africa.
 Dr Illiffe's book is one of the few available studies of German colonial administration.

-Mau Mau General by Waruhiu Itote (1967) is a frank and thrilling account of the author's adventurous life as General China.
+Mau Mau General by Waruhiu Itote (1967) is a frank account of the author's adventurous life as General China.
 He was the first major 'Mau Mau' leader to write an autobiography and has made a crucial contribution to the knowledge of the Kenya revolt.

 Henry Cecil Jackson was an official of the administration in the Anglo-Egyptian Sudan from 1907 to 1931, including a seven year spell as Provincial Governor.